vyapp/vy/BOOK.md

 ### Jump to a given Line.Col position

-Switch to NORMAL mode, then press
+Switch to NORMAL mode, then press:

     <F3>

-It will appear an input text widget in which you can insert the desired position to place the cursor on.
+It will appear an inputbox widget in which you can insert the desired position to place the cursor on.
 Try inserting the following values

     3